 We took a train to Watford Junction from London Euston to meet the branded double decker bus that took us to the Warner Bros.
 Harry Potter Studios.

 The Making of Harry Potter tour takes around two hours to walk through and shows off individual costumes and props as well as movie sets such as Privet Drive used in filming the Harry Potter movies.
 There’s even butterbeer!

 However many times you’ve seen the Harry Potter movies this is an enjoyable tour gift shop is any Harry Potter fan’s dream!

 Be sure to book your tickets well in advance.
 You have to specify a date and session time and ours were booked around three months prior.

 Have you done a day trip from London to any of these places?
-What else would you recommend to do there for someone with more time?
+What other day trips from London are worth taking in your experience?